persiogv/Pokedex/README.md

 ## Favorites

-As PokeAPI doesn't have an endpoint to favorite pokemons, this feature in the app is just a fake function, caching the favorites only in the memory.
+As PokeAPI doesn't have endpoints to handle favorited pokemons, this is just a fake feature, caching the favorites only in the memory.

 ## License